 ROCE (Return on Capital Employed) in Energy & Oil & Gas

-How to interpret and apply roce (return on capital employed) specifically when analyzing energy & oil & gas stocks in India.
+How to interpret and apply roce (return on capital employed) when analyzing energy & oil & gas stocks in US (NYSE/Nasdaq) markets, with reference to international markets like India.

 Quick Recap: What is ROCE (Return on Capital Employed)?